OctopusDeploy/docs/src/pages/docs/security/octopus-tentacle-communication/regenerate-certificates-with-octopus-server-and-tentacle.md

 ./Tentacle service --restart
 ```

 2. After this is generated on the Tentacle, it can be updated on the Octopus Server.
-Navigate to {{Infrastructure,Deployment Targets}} and update the Thumbprint for the updated target.
+Navigate to **Infrastructure ➜ Deployment Targets** and update the Thumbprint for the updated target.